anikash1232/adapter-pattern-library/README.md

 **Nominatim** (https://nominatim.org/release-docs/develop/) for geocoding and **OpenRoutesService** (https://openrouteservice.org/) for routing.
 Nominatim is a geocoder which takes an address and returns its latitude and longitude.
 OpenRoutesService takes the coordinates of two locations and gives walking directions.
-You will implement two classes that communicate with these public APIs, create a custom `UNCBuildingAPI` which stores information about different campus buildings, and create an Adapter which links your UNC API to OpensRoutesService.
-Ultimately, using your adapter, calling `getDirections("sitterson hall", "hamilton hall")` from your UNCBuildingAPI will print turn-by-turn instructions.
+You will implement two classes that communicate with these public APIs, create a custom `UNCBuildingApi` which stores information about different campus buildings, and create an Adapter which links your UNC API to OpensRoutesService.
+Ultimately, using your adapter, calling `getDirections("sitterson hall", "hamilton hall")` from your UNCBuildingApi will print turn-by-turn instructions.

 ---